A checklist for what is and isn't safe for baby

-“This does not mean that a baby should never be placed on his or her stomach,” said Richard A. Boada, M.D., pediatrician with Norton Children’s Hospital Medical Associates – Jeffersonville.
+“This does not mean that a baby should never be placed on his or her stomach,” said Richard A. Boada, M.D., pediatrician with Norton Children’s Hospital Medical Group – Jeffersonville.
 “Spending time on the stomach, often called tummy time, helps with shoulder development.”

 Norton Children’s Prevention & Wellness

 Norton Children’s Prevention & Wellness offers local classes to keep your child safe and healthy.